Why I Travel Journal And You Should Too

 I don't know about you, but I like to hold onto every little ticket stub, brochure, map, paper with traveler contact info, business card, or flier that finds it's way into my hands.
 I always seem to end up with a pile of travel memorabilia in the bottom of my backpack - even after only a few days.
 Instead of just periodically throwing all of that nostalgia in the bin or keeping it in a messy pile somewhere, I long ago decided that the best thing to do with it is put it all in one accessible place.
 So: I glue them into that day's journal entry.
 Now my journals are like little diary-scrapbook hybrids.
 I like that pasting papers and tickets into my journal visually breaks up the pages upon pages of my sloppy handwriting.
 Not only that, but the scraps I paste in can further jog my memory back to a specific time or place.

-4. I Can Waste Waiting Time.
+4. Waste Waiting Time.

 Waiting is an inevitable part of traveling.
 Waiting for a flight/bus/train to leave?
 You can catch up on journaling.
 Not only that but I'll write once I get on that train, plane, or bus I'd waited for.
 Sometimes I've even found myself sitting & waiting for a hostel to open or a dorm room to be ready.
 That's journal time.
 I can always find the time to to write at least a little bit.

-5. My Journal Becomes a Reference.
+5. Your Journal Becomes a Reference.

 The more I've traveled, the more I've had relatives and friends ask me for information on places I've visited.
 All I have to do is flip through my journal from that trip to find names, locations, or directions.
 Oftentimes I'll also write down advice given to me by other travelers about places I haven't even been to yet.
 For example, when I was planning the New Zealand trip I remembered that I'd met a guy in Prague who'd done a Working Holiday.
 I then looked through my journals from Europe and found his recommendations.